afreediz/instagram_bruteforcer/README.md

 By default this tool included two wordlist containing the most commonly used passwords, view them by option 2

-to get the key for acsessing the tool : https://shrinke.me/dQQ1c
+KEY : 6180414

-learn how to bypass the ads : https://youtu.be/hWzf02xUPRw Note [ this is not my channel ]
+to get the key for acsessing the tool : https://shrinke.me/dQQ1c ( use this if the default key isnt working ] learn how to bypass the ads : https://youtu.be/hWzf02xUPRw Note [ this is not my channel ]